Burgyn/burgyn.github.io/_posts/2019-12-06-date-time-provider.markdown

     }
 }
 ```

-The normal used in the method is the same as when you use the DateTime.
+The normal used in the method is the same as when you use the `DateTime`.

 ```CSharp
 private void MakeTransaction(Transaction transaction) {